furs1da/APIMe/README.md

 # **APIMe** Capstone Project

 Welcome to the APIMe Capstone Project!
-This project helps students to understand how APIs work in a better way and provide to test all types of requests available in PostMan!
+This project helps students to understand how APIs work in a better way and provide to test all types of requests available in PostMan.

 ## Project Overview